HDH-bytes/AIMarketIntelligence/README.md

 The app sends that query into an AI-powered analysis pipeline, gathers market signals, and returns a structured summary with competitor comparisons, pricing signals, sentiment, key findings, opportunities, risks, and a full briefing.

+## Background

+This project was originally done in connection with Wayfair, but I expanded it with my own direction and design choices.
+The base idea was market intelligence, but I added my own spin by turning it into a more polished dashboard experience with stronger structure, cleaner presentation, better fallback handling, and features that make it feel closer to a usable product.

+A big part of the work was not just getting an AI response, but shaping the output into something that feels practical for research, benchmarking, and strategy.

 ## Why I Built It

 I wanted to build something that felt closer to a real market intelligence tool than a basic chatbot interface.
 Instead of only returning text, this dashboard organizes the output into a format that is easier to scan, compare, and use for decision-making.